 Topics to be answered in this article

 What are title deeds?

 Title deeds are a series of documents which prove the ownership of a property and the history of its ownership.
 They will include documents which cover mortgages, lease information, contracts as well as any wills or conveyancing.
 This collection of documents is used to show the chain of ownership throughout the property’s history.

 Who holds the title deeds?

-Usually, the original copy of the updated deeds are held by your solicitor of the time of purchase.
-However, if a mortgage was required when purchasing a property, then it is possible that your mortgage provider may also hold the original copy of the property title deeds.
+Usually, the original copy of the title deeds is held by the solicitor you used at the time of purchase.
+However, if a mortgage was required when purchasing a property, then it is possible that your mortgage provider will also hold a copy.